-James is a grade 3 CPS prosecutor and, until its abolition, was a member of the Attorney General’s Panel of prosecuting advocates.
+James is a grade 4 CPS RASSO prosecutor and, until its abolition, was a member of the Attorney General’s Panel of prosecuting advocates.
 As well as extensive experience prosecuting and defending serious cases investigated by the police, he continues to act on behalf of other government departments, including HM Revenue and Customs, the Department for Work and Pensions, the UK Border Agency and the Department for Business, Innovation and Skills.

 James is regarded as an excellent jury advocate and is known for his clarity of thought, patience and willingness to spend as much time as is necessary to ensure that clients understand proceedings and the decisions that they need to make.
 He understands that appearing in court is often one of the most traumatic experiences a non-lawyer can go through.
 Where possible, he likes to meet his clients before the day of any court hearing so that decisions can be made in as unhurried an environment as possible.

-James prosecutes and defends serious and substantial offences in the Crown Court, including arson, grievous bodily harm with intent, armed robbery, unlawful sexual activity with children, making indecent images, firearms offences, drug supply and importation, kidnap, blackmail, money laundering, conspiracy to defraud, and death by dangerous driving.
+James prosecutes and defends serious and substantial offences in the Crown Court, including attempted murder, arson, grievous bodily harm with intent, armed robbery, unlawful sexual activity with children, making indecent images, rape, firearms offences, drug supply and importation, kidnap, blackmail, money laundering, conspiracy to defraud, and death by dangerous driving.
 His practice is approximately half prosecution and half defence.

 James has expertise in smoke free premises legislation and has defended a number of businesses across the Midlands.
 He has been instructed by businesses in London and across the UK for advice on how to ensure that their premises comply with the legislation.
 He is happy to conduct site visits and to advise businesses or local authorities on the correct application of the law.